KiwiKid/openscadgen/README.md

 ## Multiple Input Files

-When you need to generate multiple designs using the same parameters, both of these design files will be pass the parameters
+When you need to generate multiple designs using the same parameters - multiple [[openscadgen.input_paths]] can be used

 ```toml
 [openscadgen]